-Teekay Parent's primary sources of liquidity are its existing cash and cash equivalents, short-term investments, cash flows provided by operations and cash dividends paid by Teekay Tankers on its outstanding Class A and B common shares.
+Teekay Parent's primary sources of liquidity are its existing cash and cash equivalents, short-term investments, and cash dividends paid by Teekay Tankers on its outstanding Class A and B common shares.
 Teekay Parent's cash management policies have a primary objective of preserving capital as well as ensuring cash investments can be sold readily and efficiently.
 A further objective is ensuring an appropriate return.

-Teekay Parent's total liquidity, including cash, cash equivalents and short-term investments, was \$287.4 million as at December 31, 2023, compared to \$339.9 million as at December 31, 2022.
-This decrease was primarily the result of the repurchase of 8.9 million of Teekay common shares under Teekay's share repurchase program for \$50.7 million during the year ended December 31, 2023, the redemption in full of the then outstanding Convertible Notes for total consideration of \$21.2 million in January 2023 and the timing of cash used in operating activities, partially offset by the receipt of cash dividends from TNK and changes in working capital.
+Teekay Parent's total liquidity, including cash, cash equivalents and short-term investments, was \$183.4 million as at December 31, 2024, compared to \$287.4 million as at December 31, 2023.
+This decrease was primarily the result of a dividend of \$85.0 million paid to shareholders, the repurchase of 8.0 million of Teekay common shares under Teekay's share repurchase program for \$66.3 million, the purchase of 0.8 million Teekay Tankers class A common shares for \$50.0 million during the year ended December 31, 2024, and the timing of cash used in operating activities, partially offset by the net cash proceeds of \$42.7 million from the sale of Teekay Australia and management service companies to Teekay Tankers, the receipt of cash dividends of \$29.5 million from Teekay Tankers, and changes in working capital.

-The following table summarizes Teekay Parent's contractual obligations as at December 31, 2023, that relate to the 12-month period following such date and those in subsequent periods.
+Teekay Parent has no contractual obligations as at December 31, 2024, that relate to the 12-month period following such date and those in subsequent periods.
 Due to the capital-intensive industry in which we operate and our significant reliance on long-term borrowing, the timing of capital expenditure commitments and the timing of the repayment of debt obligations are important in understanding an assessment of our ability to generate and obtain adequate amounts of cash to meet our liquidity requirements.
-Teekay Parent anticipates that its liquidity at December 31, 2023, combined with cash it expects to generate for the 15 months following such date, will be sufficient to meet its cash requirements for at least the one-year period following the date of this Annual Report.
+Teekay Parent anticipates that its liquidity at December 31, 2024, combined with cash it expects to generate for the 15 months following such date, will be sufficient to meet its cash requirements for at least the one-year period following the date of this Annual Report.